 Word Definition Mental disorder Mental disorder means an illness commonly understood to be a mental disorder, whether or not it has a physiological or organic basis, and for which treatment is generally provided by or under the direction of a behavioral health provider such as a psychiatric physician, a psychologist or a psychiatric social worker.
-A mental disorder includes but is not limited to: Schizophrenia Bipolar disorder (manic/depressive) Pervasive Mental Development Disorder (Autism) Panic disorder Major depressive disorder Psychotic depression Obsessive compulsive disorder Anorexia/bulimia nervosa Psychotic disorders/delusional disorder Schizo-affective disorder Negotiated Negotiated charge means the maximum charge that a network provider has charge agreed to make as to any service or supply for the purpose of benefits under the plan.
+A mental disorder includes but is not limited to: Schizophrenia Bipolar disorder (manic/depressive) Pervasive Mental Development Disorder (Autism) Panic disorder Major depressive disorder Psychotic depression Obsessive compulsive disorder Anorexia/bulimia nervosa Psychotic disorders/delusional disorder Nogotiated Schizo-affective disorder Negotiated charge means the maximum charge that a network provider has Negotiated charge Negotiated charge means the maximum charge that a network provider has agreed to make as to any service or supply for the purpose of benefits under the plan .
 Network Network pharmacy means a pharmacy that has contracted with Aetna to furnish pharmacy services or supplies for the plan .
-Network Network provider means a health care provider or pharmacy that has contracted provider with a claims administrator to furnish services or supplies for the plan , but only if Network service the provider is a network provider for the service or supply involved Network service(s) or supply(ies) means health care service(s) or supply(ies) that or supply is/are furnished by a network provider .
-Night care Night care treatment means a partial confinement treatment program provided treatment when you need to be confined during the night.
-A room charge is made by the hospital, psychiatric hospital, or residential treatment facility.
+Network Network provider means a health care provider or pharmacy that has contracted provider with a claims administrator to furnish services or supplies for the plan , but only if National complete the provider is a network provider for the service or supply involved Network service Network service(s) or supply(ies) means health care service(s) or supply(ies) that is/are furnished by a network provider . or supply Night care Night care treatment means a partial confinement treatment program provided treatment when you need to be confined during the night.
+A room charge is made by the l cacinent hospital, psychiatric hospital, or residential treatment facility.
 Such treatment must be available at least eight hours in a row at a night and five nights per week.
-Non-preferred Non-preferred brand-name drug (non-formulary) means a brand-name brand-name drug (non-formulary) prescription drug that does not appear on the Formulary.
-OptumRx OptumRx is the pharmacy benefit manager (claims administrator) of the prescription drug benefits.
+Non-preferred Non-preferred brand-name drug (non-formulary) means a brand-name brand-name drug prescription drug that does not appear on the Formulary. (non-formulary) OptumRx OptumRx is the pharmacy benefit manager (claims administrator) of the prescription drug benefits.
 Other health care Other health care means a health care service or supply that is neither network service(s) or supply(ies) nor out-of-network service(s) and supply(ies).
 Other health care can include care given by a provider who does not fall into any of the categories in your provider directory or in DocFind® at www.aetna.com/docfind/custom/alaskacare .
 Out-of-pocket limit Out-of-pocket limit means the maximum amount you are responsible to pay for benefits under the plan each benefit year, including deductible and coinsurance not paid by the plan.
 Premiums, charges over the recognized charge, precertification benefit reductions, and non-covered expenses do not accrue toward the out-of-pocket limit.
 A separate out-of-pocket limit applies with respect to the medical benefit portion and prescription benefit portion of the medical plan.